uhop/stream-chain/README.md

 import zlib from 'zlib';
 import {Transform} from 'stream';

-// this pipeline will work on a stream of numbers const pipeline = new chain([
+// this chain object will work on a stream of numbers const pipeline = new chain([
   // transforms a value
   x => x * x,